Morning Glories Are One Of My Favorite Climbing Vines

 I have to admit, when I received the seed it was at a point in life that I smiled and didn’t give much thought to the gesture.

 Years later, the seed and messages carry a remarkable and significantly profound message for me.
-Funny how time and experience seems to change one’s thought pattern.
+Funny how time and experience seem to change one’s thought pattern.

 Now, does anyone need seed?
 Gardener’s share that is what we do 🙂